Insurance Bad Faith Trial Strategies: Case Evaluation, Jury Themes and Bifurcation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will address various trial strategies for plaintiffs/policyholders and insurers litigating bad faith insurance claims.
+This CLE course will address various trial strategies for plaintiffs/policyholders and insurers litigating bad faith insurance claims.
 The program will discuss how to evaluate the case to decide whether to go to trial or settle, convincing themes for the jury, and bifurcation of coverage trial from bad faith trial.

 - Factors to consider for taking case to trial